banglanlp/bnlp-resources/lemma/README.md

 Please cite the following papers if you are using the data:

 ```
+@article{alam2021review,
+  title={A Review of Bangla Natural Language Processing Tasks and the Utility of Transformer Models},
+  author={Alam, Firoj and Hasan, Md Arid and Alam, Tanvir and Khan, Akib and Tajrin, Janntatul and Khan, Naira and Chowdhury, Shammur Absar},
+  journal={arXiv preprint arXiv:2107.03844},
+  year={2021}
+}

 @inproceedings{chakrabarty-etal-2017-context,
  address = {Vancouver, Canada},
  author = {Chakrabarty, Abhisek  and Pandit, Onkar Arun  and Garain, Utpal},